abrudz/aplcart/README.md

 - Errors
 - User commands
 - A selection of simple derived functions
+- All of dfns.dws

 ### Planned

-- Subset of dfns from dfns.dws
-- Subset of idioms from Dyalog, FinnAPL, and APL2 idiom lists
+- Subset of idioms from Dyalog, FinnAPL, and APL2 idiom lists (in progess; about 25% done)

 ## Planned features
 - links to documentation